 She is a senior sales rep for a distributor of packaging and shipping supplies called Tripack.
 She’s worked at Tripack for the last 17 years and also assists in the purchasing for the company.
 When she isn’t selling boxes she enjoys spending time with her boys.
 Zack plays select baseball and their summers are mostly spent at the ball fields.
 She has been advocating on behalf of her rare gem for many years now and is excited for the opportunity to do even more with CLOVES Syndrome Community.

-Ashley joined the CLOVES SYNDROME COMMUNITY during the process of becoming a formal organization in the summer of 2011.
+Asley joined CLOVES Syndrome Community during the process of becoming a formal organizaiton in the summer of 2011.
 She has participated in small-scale fundraising efforts for CLOVES patients since 2002.
-Ashley is a certified public accountant.
-She was previously the Director of Accounting at an oil and gas company and a Senior Audit Manager at an international accounting firm.
+Ashley is a Certified Public Accountant.
+She has held various accounting positions and currently works full time as a Financial Reporting Manager for an oil and gas company.
 Ashley lives in Tulsa, Oklahoma with her husband Steve and children, Loretta and Van.